raymonraymon/OCDeepCodes_1904.05657/README.md

 -1 The generation of data.
 One must first run gen_and_save_data.m to generate the input data used in these experiments.
 This script creates a directory InitialData where input files are placed.
 -2 The learning script runlearn.m.
 This script uses the input files in 1 and creates a directory LearnedData-sxxxx where xxxx is the seed value used (4656 in the paper).
 This script may take a rather long time to run and it generates some output to the screen that shows the progress
--3Finally one may generate some plots by using snapshot_plot.m that calls snap.m to produce large amounts graphics.
+-3 Finally one may generate some plots by using snapshot_plot.m that calls snap.m to produce large amounts graphics.
 This script uses the learned parameters and cannot be used before runlearn.m has been executed.